A wolf is lurking in a bird patch at Brooklyn Bridge Park that everyone needs to know. This wolf is a birder named Heather Wolf.

 Heather says it’s a patch field diary to inspire others to experience birding and other aspects of the natural world, no matter where they live.

-“There are photos and accounts of the bird sightings as well as tips for getting started with birding.”
+“There are photos and accounts of the bird sightings and tips for getting started with birding.”

 Special Place for Birds